uglylee/free-video-generator/README.md

 Free Video Generator is and will always remain completely free and open-source.
 There will be **no paid plans, no premium features, and no subscription services** — now or in the future.

-If you find this project helpful, here are a few ways to support its continued development:

-- **Whitelist the official website** — Turn off your ad blocker on [video.lichuanyang.top](https://video.lichuanyang.top) and click on an ad if something catches your eye.
-A small gesture that makes a real difference.
-- **Share your creations** — Post videos made with Free Video Generator on social media (Douyin, YouTube, Xiaohongshu, etc.) and tag the project.
-More exposure means more users, more feedback, and a better tool for everyone.

 ## License